First results of a Monolithic Active Pixel Sensor with Internal Signal Gain Fully Integrated in a 180 nm CMOS Technology: Simulation of CASSIA field configuration and curves

 In a second set of TCAD simulations using generic profiles, we focused on the internal distribution of critical electrical quantities and their correlation with measurements presented in Section~\ref{dc_measurements}.
 The doping profiles of DP regions for matrix M2 and XDP regions for matrix M3 were adjusted as generic profiles in 2D-cylindrical TCAD simulations until the measured breakdown voltages are reproduced.
-Figure~\ref{tcad_field} shows the electric field distribution in both structures at 55~V. Note that results in Figure~\ref{tcad_field} use adjusted generic profiles rather than process simulated profiles.
+Figure~\ref{tcad_field} shows the electric field distribution in both structures at 55\,V. For clarity the gain layer area is indicated as "GL", the electrode n-well is indicated with "NW", the electronics deep p-well is indicated as "DPW" and the low doped n$^{-}$-layer is indicated with "N-".
+Note that results in Figure~\ref{tcad_field} use adjusted generic profiles rather than process simulated profiles.
 The electric field peaks in the active region between the n$^{+}$-electrode and DP/XDP gain layers, while the electric field at the periphery is lower.
 This confirms that the breakdown occurs in the active region and is successfully prevented at the periphery.

-The electric field peak is higher in the DP gain layer structure than the XDP gain layer structure, resulting in a lower breakdown voltage.
-Figure~\ref{tcad_impact1} shows the avalanche multiplication (impact ionization) rate distribution in both structures at 5~V below breakdown.
+The peak electric field is higher in the DP gain layer structure than the XDP gain layer structure, resulting in a lower breakdown voltage.
+Figure~\ref{tcad_impact1} shows the avalanche multiplication (impact ionization) rate distribution in both structures at 5\,V below breakdown.
 Avalanche multiplication is maximal in the active region for both structures.
-This indicates that the 8~$\mu$m distance between the n$^{+}$-electrode and electronics p-well region is large enough to accommodate the voltage drop from electrode bias; more than 56~V for matrix M2 with DP gain layer and 103~V for matrix M3 with XDP gain layer.
-Figure~\ref{tcad_impact2} shows avalanche multiplication distribution for a reduced n$^{+}$-electrode to electronics p-well distance of 1~$\mu$m.
-In this case, the peak rate occurs at the periphery rather than under the n$^{+}$-electrode, failing to amplify signals generated in the active region and resulting in breakdown towards the electronics p-well at around 55~V for both structures.
-Therefore, sufficient distance between the n$^{+}$-electrode and electronics p-well is critical for achieving avalanche multiplication in the active region.
+This indicates that the 8$\,\rm\upmu$m distance between the n$^{+}$-electrode and electronics deep p-well region is large enough to accommodate the voltage drop from electrode bias; more than 56\,V for matrix M2 with DP gain layer and 103\,V for matrix M3 with XDP gain layer.
+Figure~\ref{tcad_impact2} shows avalanche multiplication distribution for a reduced n$^{+}$-electrode to electronics deep p-well distance of 1$\,\rm\upmu$m.
+In this case, the peak rate occurs at the periphery rather than under the n$^{+}$-electrode, failing to amplify signals generated in the active region and resulting in breakdown towards the electronics deep p-well at around 55\,V for both structures.
+Therefore, sufficient distance between the n$^{+}$-electrode and electronics deep p-well is critical for achieving avalanche multiplication in the active region.